As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 - Identify all redundancies and eliminate duplications

-Compared to some of my fellow coworkers, I already had a pretty light suitcase.
-I didn’t pack any casual clothes for the evenings and I had already minimized my toiletries to fit in the one-quart plastic bag.
+I already had a pretty light suitcase compared to some of my coworkers.
+I didn’t pack casual clothes for the evenings and had already minimized my toiletries to fit in the one-quart plastic bag.

-I decided to keep all four dress shirts because these are the most recognizable item of clothing I had.
-In order to maintain a neat, professional appearance, I had to maintain variety over the course of four days.
+I decided to keep all four dress shirts because these were the most recognizable items of clothing I had.
+To maintain a neat, professional appearance, I had to maintain variety over four days.

-Clean socks and underwear each day were non-negotiable, so I kept four pairs of each.
-While I could have spent time each night washing these items in the hotel, their added weight was minimal so I traded weight for comfort in this instance.
+Clean socks and underwear daily were non-negotiable, so I kept four pairs each.
+While I could have spent time washing these items in the hotel each night, their added weight was minimal, so I traded them for comfort.

-I like to rotate black and brown belt/shoe combos, but I realized that this was not absolutely critical so I decided to only carry one belt and one pair of shoes.
-I eliminated the casual clothes realizing I could still go out to dinner or sit in my hotel room in my work clothes.
+I like to rotate black and brown belt/shoe combos, but I realized this was not critical, so I only decided to carry one belt and one pair of shoes.
+I eliminated the casual clothes, realizing I could still go out to dinner or sit in my hotel room in my work clothes.

-I cut or consolidated almost all of my toiletries (with the exception of my deodorant), recognizing that while the hotels didn’t carry my preferred brands of shampoo, conditioner, and body wash, I could work with what they provided.
+I cut or consolidated almost all of my toiletries (except my deodorant), recognizing that while the hotels didn’t carry my preferred shampoo, conditioner, and body wash, I could work with what they provided.

-Finally, I picked up this toothbrush, which in addition to carrying its own tube of toothpaste in the handle, provided a cap to keep the brush head separate from any nasty elements that may find their way into my bag.
+Finally, I picked up this toothbrush, which, in addition to carrying its tube of toothpaste in the handle, provided a cap to keep the brush head separate from any nasty elements that may find their way into my bag.

 My final packing list now looked like this: